Here is a little more about the airport.

 Since then, the Joplin Regional Airport has grown to over 1,200 acres with two runways each over 6,500 feet long.
 Many changes have happened over the years; some of the more recent changes to the airport are the replacement of the 60 year old Air Traffic Control Tower and the Commercial Terminal facilities.
 The new ATC facility is a high-tech 90-foot structure, complete with a 2,100 square-foot base building.
 The tower houses all necessary equipment and controller facilities for air traffic control and monitoring, while the base building houses FAA field technicians and navigational equipment.

 Travelers seek convenience and affordability when flying, and the new $15 million terminal facility provides all of the services of a large airport.
-Non-stop regional jet service to Denver, Chicago and Houston with roundtrip flights offered daily through United, on SkyWest.
+Non-stop regional jet service to Denver and Chicago with roundtrip flights offered daily through United, on SkyWest.
 With gasoline prices still unsteady, flying Joplin offers passengers a cost savings in comparison to other airports to make connections.
 Plus in Joplin, there is no fee for parking, covered curbside loading and unloading available, and check-in and security procedures are much more convenient.
 Hertz and Avis rental cars are also available on-site.

 Mizzou Aviation, the airport's fixed base operator, providing fueling, charter and aircraft services, as well as flight instruction.